 4. Make a well in the centre of the bowl and then mix in the honey, treacle and milk, working everything together lightly with your hands, until you have a loose, wet dough

-5. With floured hands, shape the dough round and lift out of the bowl on to the lined baking tray.
-Then with a knife, mark a cross on the top.
+5. With floured hands, shape the dough to form a round and lift out of the bowl on to the lined baking tray.
+Then with a sharp knife, mark a cross on the top of the dough.

-6. Put into the oven and bake for about 45 minutes, or until the loaf sounds hollow when tapped on the base
+6. Put the baking tray into the preheated oven and bake for about 45 minutes, or until the loaf sounds hollow when tapped on the base.

-7. Transfer to a wire rack, drape a damp cloth/damp kitchen roll over the top and leave to cool
+7. Transfer the cooked soda bread to a wire rack, drape a damp cloth/damp kitchen roll over the top and leave to cool.